Position: Research Communications Officer

 At the MS Society, we make sure people living with MS are at the centre of everything we do.
 And it’s this commitment that unites us across the UK.

 Our work is based on the hopes and aspirations of our MS community.
 Together we campaign at all levels, fund ground-breaking research and provide award winning support and information.

 Our people are our greatest asset and the key to our success.
 We offer a vibrant, progressive environment where you will make a difference.

 About this job

-We offer 35 days annual leave (including bank holidays), travel loan and various other benefits such as supported developmental opportunities.
+We offer 35 days annual leave (pro rata for part time employees) including bank holidays, travel loan and various other benefits such as supported developmental opportunities.